PookaMustard/beatrice-witchcogs/README.md

 ##Cogs
 ###Appsearcher
 Fetches search results from various application sites.
+It currently requires requests, JSON, re, bs4 and aiohttp.
 Currently supports:
 - `[p]gog [[gamename]/gamecount/random]` - Fetches a list of games on GOG.
 Allows you to choose from the available first 10 results and lists contextual info about the game such as pricing and platforms.
 Currently the most advanced command in Appsearcher.
+Known NSFW games (such as The Witcher series, Leisure Suit Larry series, HuniePop and Lula: The Sexy Empire) are marked as such when embedded into Discord.
 - `[p]humblebundle [gamename]` - Fetches a search link on Humble using your gamename
 - `[p]itch [gamename]` - Fetches a search link on itch.io
 - `[p]origin [gamename]` - Fetches a search link on Origin